-- Developing protocol for conducting criminal investigations involving a UAS, including documentation of time spent monitoring a subject. - Implementing a system for public notification of UAS deployment. - Developing an operational protocol governing the deployment and operation of a UAS including, but not limited to, safety oversight, use of visual observers, establishment of lost link procedures and secure communication with air traffic control facilities. - Developing a protocol for fully documenting all missions. - Developing a UAS inspection, maintenance and record-keeping protocol to ensure continuing airworthiness of a UAS, up to and including its overhaul or life limits. - Developing protocols to ensure that all data intended to be used as evidence are accessed, maintained, stored and retrieved in a manner that ensures its integrity as evidence, including strict adherence to chain of custody requirements.
-Electronic trails, including encryption, authenticity certificates and date and time stamping, shall be used as appropriate to preserve individual rights and to ensure the authenticity and maintenance of a secure evidentiary chain of custody. - Developing protocols that ensure retention and purge periods are maintained in accordance with established records retention schedules. - Facilitating law enforcement access to images and data captured by the UAS. - Recommending program enhancements, particularly regarding safety and information security. - Ensuring that established protocols are followed by monitoring and providing periodic reports on the program to the Chief of Police.
+- Developing an operational protocol governing the deployment and operation of a UAS including, but not limited to, safety oversight, use of visual observers, establishment of lost link procedures and secure communication with air traffic control facilities. - Developing a protocol for fully documenting all missions. - Developing a UAS inspection, maintenance and record-keeping protocol to ensure continuing airworthiness of a UAS, up to and including its overhaul or life limits. - Developing protocols to ensure that all data intended to be used as evidence are accessed, maintained, stored and retrieved in a manner that ensures its integrity as evidence, including encryption, authenticity, certificates and date and time stamping, shall be used as appropriate to preserve individual rights and to ensure the authenticity and maintenance of a secure evidentiary chain of custody. - Ensuring that established protocols are followed by monitoring and providing periodic reports on the program to the Chief of Police.